[emacs] Emacs needs recompilation due to libLLVM changes

 emacs-nox is unaffected as it launches correctly.

-Updated by isacdaavid about 5 years ago
+Updated by isacdaavid over 5 years ago

 @everyone: i have an updated system and my emacs is still launching just fine.